Cancer is a group of diseases characterized by uncontrolled growth and spread of abnormal cells.

 One of every two men and one of every three women will get cancer in their lifetimes.

-About 577,000 Americans are expected to die of cancer in 2012 – that is more than 1,500 people per day.
+About 585,720 Americans are expected to die of cancer in 2014 – that is almost 1,600 people per day.
 In the United States, cancer is the second leading cause of death, responsible for 1 in 4 deaths.

 The Good News